maoe/sensu-extensions-proc-net-snmp/README.md

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The code is largely taken from the [sensu-extensions/sensu-extensions-system-profile](https://github.com/sensu-extensions/sensu-extensions-system-profile) project.
+The corresponding LICENSE file is LICENSE.sensu-extensions-system-profile.